- Grant privileges on the object to any role.

 You can transfer ownership of an object using the following syntax:- For organization-level objects, you must specify a login or service account.

-- For account-level objects, you must specify a user.
+- For account-level objects, you must specify a user or role.

 Examples of updating ownership permissions